tengku-hanis/website/content/talk/2023-07-27-talk-a-guide-to-conducting-systematic-review-on-stroke/index.en.md

 categories: []
 subtitle: Organised by [Malaysia Stroke Council](https://www.strokecouncil.org/)
 summary: This talk was part of [Malaysia Stroke Conference 2023](https://strokeconference.com.my/index.php) organised by [Malaysia Stroke Council](https://www.strokecouncil.org/).
 abstract: Systematic review is crucial in assessing previous studies and research done on stroke.
-This talk covered a step by step on conducting a systematic review.
+This talk covered a step by step guide on conducting a systematic review.
 authors: []
 featured: no
 image: